electron/electron/docs/api/auto-updater.md

 **You can find a detailed guide about how to implement updates into your application [here](../tutorial/updates.md).**

-## Platform notices
+## Platform Notices

+Currently, only macOS and Windows are supported.
+There is no built-in support for auto-updater on Linux, so it is recommended to use the distribution's package manager to update your app.

-Although `autoUpdater` provides a uniform API for different platforms, there are still some subtle differences on each platform:
+In addition, there are some subtle differences on each platform:

 ### macOS